basicallydan/interfake/readme.md

 */
 ```

-And you can specify endpoints which should only be created once other ones have been hit (conditional endpoints):
+You can specify endpoints which should only be **created** once other ones have been hit.

 ```js
 var Interfake = require('interfake');